subsquid/sqd-network/specifications/chain-spec.md

 A storage pool requires funding in $KYVE and can be provided by anyone.
 The funding gets paid out to the protocol nodes active in the pool.
 If a pool runs out of funds, it stops.
 This is a crucial part of KYVEs token economics.
 The goal at KYVE is to build a decentralized data lake that gets utilized by as many users/projects as possible.
 When users create a business case on top of KYVE data, they are highly incentivized to ensure that the pool keeps producing the data.
 Whenever a pool is close to running out of tokens, it will purchase some more tokens and top up the pool's funding.
 The more users/projects do this, the more they share the costs, making it easier and reducing the risk of a pool running out of funding.

+#### Staking

+A storage pool requires protocol nodes that upload and validate data.
+To ensure that nodes upload correct data and validate honestly, the protocol nodes have to stake $KYVE.
+When protocol nodes stake $KYVE in a pool, they are allowed to operate in that specific pool.
+In case of nodes misbehaving (e.g., uploading and submitting invalid data or validating incorrectly), the node would get slashed.
+In return for the risk of being slashed and the work of uploading and validating data, nodes are rewarded with $KYVE based on their staking amount.

 ### Subquery

 ### Summary